 “RFPIO helped us build a scalable, repeatable process for handling a large number of RFPs, IT security questionnaires, due diligence forms, and vendor applications.
 This system allows us to easily invite multiple contributors, authors, SMEs, and reviewers at a Project, Section, and Questions level.” – Gavin O’Donoghue, Global RFP Manager at Cision

 Before you are brought into the RFP response process, a typical RFP has been touched by a group of people, possibly including: a proposal writer, a proposal manager, a sales manager, and a marketing manager.
 It’s your responsibility to ensure relevancy and accuracy with technical responses whenever a non-SME drafts the content first.

 The review process can be confusing and you may not know where your place is within that workflow.
 Rather than skipping the review cycles in favor of other priorities, be the SME that establishes some ground rules so everyone is clear on timing.
 If your organization is missing an RFP response process, use this one as your guide.

 Over time, every business evolves.
 But a technology company evolves even faster.
 Successful response management is rooted in consistent content management.
 Having a centralized knowledge repository is a step in the right direction.
 Maintaining that repository is the next—often forgotten—step.

-RFPIO offers an answer library for storing and organizing all of your responses.
+RFPIO offers an Content Library for storing and organizing all of your responses.
 A quarterly content audit should be performed to keep company information updated.
 To audit your content consistently, simply set up custom reminders at a cadence of your choosing.